KrishnaGopalBajpai/Rivision_GIt/README.md

-# Rivision_GIt
+# Re-vision_Git
-just trying to revisied the git tool as i forget it now.
+just trying to revisited the git tool as i forget it now.